Strategery-Inc/jira-harvest-time-tracker/README.md

 ### Support

-We don't offer direct support for this add-on.
-But you'll find anything you need in the [Wiki](https://github.com/Strategery-Inc/jira-harvest-time-tracker/wiki).
+We don't offer direct support for this add-on, except through tickets mentioned above.
+Please also check the [Wiki](https://github.com/Strategery-Inc/jira-harvest-time-tracker/wiki) for more information.

 # Screenshots